Self-guided Tour Development Manager & Tour Leader

 Jamie first came to Japan in the summer of 2000 as a university exchange student.
-Initially a Japanese-language novice, the daily one-hour commute negotiating the transport system into downtown Tokyo was his first invaluable lesson in coming to understand Japan and its language.
-Further hard lessons learned in the metropolis were followed by a farm stay in the deep countryside of Shimane, west Japan, which helped Jamie rapidly develop and broaden his Japanese skills.
-By 2002, Jamie had submitted his thesis, based on interviews with Japanese motorcycle gang members, and graduated with a BA in East Asian Studies from Macalester College.
+Initially a Japanese-language novice, a farm stay in the deep countryside of Shimane in west Japan helped him rapidly develop and broaden his Japanese skills.
+By 2002, Jamie had submitted his thesis, based on interviews with Japanese motorcycle gang members, and graduated with a BA in East Asian Studies from Macalester College in Saint Paul, Minnesota.

-The following year Jamie returned to work in west Japan to teach English and international relations.
-After four years working in Hyogo and Okayama Prefectures, he joined the Peace Boat on a global cruise as volunteer staff, teaching English and leading challenge tours in the ports of call.
-After the stint at sea, he was determined to get his land legs back by cycling and hiking over 700km from Okayama to Tokyo, a journey that took him on his first trip along the Nakasendo Way.
+Jamie returned to Japan to teach English and international relations in Hyogo and Okayama Prefectures.
+He then joined the Peace Boat, a Japan-based NGO that promotes peace, human rights and sustainability.
+Jamie taught on the organisation’s ship and led tours in its ports of call around the world.
+After his stint at sea, Jamie recovered his land legs by cycling and hiking over 700km from Okayama to Tokyo, a journey that took him on his first trip along the Nakasendo Way.

-Subsequently, Jamie’s career included roles as a co-ordinator for a global peace conference, a Tokyo bicycle messenger and also as manager of a guesthouse and event space in Tokyo’s mountainous hinterland.
-Further study has led to a Masters in Agriculture from Tokyo University of Agriculture and Technology in 2012.
-He now lives in the Kyoto countryside with his wife.
-When Jamie is not leading tours, he continues his research related to rural revitalisation projects and also works up a sweat tilling his own plot of land.
+Subsequently, Jamie’s career included roles as an international co-ordinator for a global peace conference, a bicycle messenger in Tokyo, and also as manager of a guesthouse and event space in the capital’s lesser-known mountainous countryside.
+Further study led to a Masters degree in Agriculture from the Tokyo University of Agriculture and Technology in 2012.